20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Since they come from a blackwater habitat, you’ll do them a great favor if you include floating plants or Indian almond leaves in your aquarium.

-When it comes to pairing Chilli Rasbora for breeding, it’s best to select healthy, mature individuals.
+When pairing Chilli Rasbora for breeding, selecting healthy, mature individuals is best.

 Chilli Rasboras may exhibit courtship behaviors such as chasing and displaying vibrant colors.
-Spawning usually occurs in the early morning hours, with females releasing eggs among fine-leaved plants or moss.
+Spawning usually occurs in the early hours of the morning, with females releasing eggs among fine-leaved plants or moss.
 It’s essential to provide plenty of hiding places for the eggs to prevent them from being eaten by the adults.

 After spawning, remove the adult fish from the breeding tank to prevent them from consuming the eggs.
 Maintain stable water conditions and ensure proper aeration to support the development of the fry.
-In about 24 to 36 hours, the eggs will hatch, and the fry will emerge.
+The eggs will hatch about 24 to 36 hours, and the fry will emerge.

-Preventing and addressing common health issues or ailments affecting Chili Rasboras (Boraras brigittae) in the aquarium:
+Preventing and addressing common health issues or ailments affecting Chili Rasboras in the aquarium:

 Quarantine New Fish: Quarantine new fish before introducing them to the main aquarium to prevent the spread of diseases.